-7.10.2 Identifying Logical Processors in an MP System
+7.10.3 Hierarchical ID of Logical Processors in an MP System

-For Intel 64 and IA-32 processors, system hardware establishes an initial APIC ID that is unique for each logical processor following power-up or RESET (see Section
+For Intel 64 and IA-32 processors, system hardware establishes an 8-bit initial APIC ID (or 32-bit APIC ID if the processor supports CPUID leaf 0BH) that is unique for each logical processor following power-up or RESET (see Section 7.7.1).

-7.7.1).
 Each logical processor on the system is allocated an initial APIC ID.
 BIOS may implement features that tell the OS to support less than the total number of logical processors on the system bus.
 Those logical processors that are not available to applications at runtime are halted during the OS boot process.
-As a result, the number valid local APIC_IDs that can be queried by affinitizing-current-thread-context (See Example 7-3) is limited to the number of logical processors enabled at runtime by the OS boot process.
+As a result, the number valid local APIC_IDs that can be queried by affinitizing-current-thread-context (See Example 7-22) is limited to the number of logical processors enabled at runtime by the OS boot process.

-Table 7-1 shows the APIC IDs that are initially reported for logical processors in a system with four Intel Xeon MP processors that support Hyper-Threading Technology (a total of 8 logical processors, each physical package has two processor cores and supports Hyper-Threading Technology).
+Table 7-1 shows an example of the 8-bit APIC IDs that are initially reported for logical processors in a system with four Intel Xeon MP processors that support Intel Hyper-Threading Technology (a total of 8 logical processors, each physical package has two processor cores and supports Intel Hyper-Threading Technology).
 Of the two logical processors within a Intel Xeon processor MP, logical processor 0 is designated the primary logical processor and logical processor 1 as the secondary logical processor.